magiruuvelvet/LightweightQtDRMStreamViewer/README.md

  - `url` (required):
    The base URL the browser window should load.
 Set the root URL of the streaming service there.

- - `urlInterceptor` (optimal, enabled by default):
+ - `urlInterceptor` (optimal, `true/false`, enabled by default):
    Hijacks (redirects) specific links by regular expression and loads external sources.
-Currently only the Netflix player is hijacked to [enable 1080p playback](https://github.com/magiruuvelvet/netflix-1080p).
-If Netflix stops working for you add `urlInterceptor:false` to the Netflix provider config file.
+This is the master switch to enable/disable all given patterns.
+See the next 2 options on how to set up new patterns and targets.
+The Netflix sample config file provides a good example on how to use this feature.
+It injects a 1080p unlocker script to enjoy your shows in Full HD.

+ - `urlInterceptorPattern` (optimal, requires a following `urlInterceptorTarget` afterwards, *stackable*):
+   Sets a regular expression to hijack specific URLs and redirect them to something else.
+You can add as many patterns as you want.
+Regular expressions must be in a [`QRegExp`](https://doc.qt.io/qt-5/qregexp.html#details) compatible format.
+The new Perl compatible format is not supported!

+ - `urlInterceptorTarget` (optimal, requires a `urlInterceptorPattern` beforehand, *stackable*):
+   Sets a valid target URL (usually http) to what a matched pattern should redirect.
+You can add as many target URLs as you want.
+There is no "error" detection so make sure the target links are valid.

  - `script` (optimal, *stackable*):
    A JavaScript file to inject into all pages of the current profile.
 This option can be stacked, which means added multiple times in a row.
 The app maintains a list internally and loads the scripts in the order of appearance.